Series: The Amarna Age #1

 The chamber was stifling and already sweat trickled between my shoulder blades.
 I wiped my damp palms on my skirt.
 Istnofret darted into the chamber, bearing a linen cloth.

 “My lady, let me wipe your brow,” she said.

 I submitted while she dabbed the cloth across my forehead and briefly below one eye.
-She stood so close that I wasn’t sure whether it was her sweat or my own I could smell.
+I wasn’t sure whether it was her sweat or my own I could smell.

 “No. This will not take long.”